mildsunrise/bdf2tikz/README.md

 dependency if you disable native symbols and provide your own `contact` node style.)

+The template also depends on the `amsmath` package and the `arrows.meta` TikZ library.

 ## Usage

     python main.py <BDF file> out.tex